tsukajiyusuke/Hybrid-HRNet/README.md

 ## News
 - HRNet-Object-Detection is combined into the [mmdetection](https://github.com/open-mmlab/mmdetection) codebase.
 More results are available at [model zoo](https://github.com/open-mmlab/mmdetection/blob/master/MODEL_ZOO.md) and the HRNet folder https://github.com/open-mmlab/mmdetection/tree/master/configs/hrnet.

+- HRNet with an anchor-free detection algorithm [FCOS](https://github.com/tianzhi0549/FCOS) is available at https://github.com/HRNet/HRNet-FCOS
 - Multi-scale training available.
 We've involved **SyncBatchNorm** and **Multi-scale training(We provided two kinds of implementation)** in HRNetV2 now!
 After trained with multiple scales and SyncBN, the detection models obtain better performance.
 Code and models have been updated already!